Spinning frame: Development

-Richard Arkwright employed John Kay to produce a new spinning machine that Kay had worked on with (or possibly stolen from) another inventor called Thomas Highs.
-With the help of other local craftsmen the team produced the spinning frame, which produced a stronger thread than the spinning jenny produced by James Hargreaves.
-The frame employed the draw rollers invented by Lewis Paul to stretch, or attenuate, the yarn.
+Richard Arkwright employed John Kay to produce a new spinning machine that Kay had worked on with (or possibly stolen from) another inventor named Thomas Highs.
+With the help of other local craftsmen, including Peter Atherton, the team developed the spinning frame, which produced a stronger thread than the spinning jenny invented by James Hargreaves.
+The frame utilised the draw rollers invented by Lewis Paul to stretch, or attenuate, the yarn.

 The roller spinning process starts with a thick 'string' of loose fibres called a roving, which is passed between three pairs of rollers, each pair rotating slightly faster than the previous one.
 In this way it is reduced in thickness and increased in length before a strengthening twist is added by a bobbin-and-flyer mechanism.
 The spacing of the rollers has to be slightly greater than the fiber length to prevent breakage.
 The nip of the roller pairs prevents the twist from backing up to the roving.

 Too large to be operated by hand, the spinning frame needed a new source of power.
 Arkwright experimented with horses, but decided to employ the power of the water wheel, which gave the invention the name 'water frame'.

 For some time, the stronger yarn produced by the spinning frame was used in looms for the lengthwise warp threads that bound cloth together, while hand powered jennies provided the weaker yarn used for the horizontal filler (weft) threads.
 The jennies required skill but were inexpensive and could be used in a home.
 The spinning frames required capital but little skill.

+In France, Philippe Henri de Girard patented spinning frames for both the dry and wet spinning of flax.
+His inventions were also patented in England in 1815, in the name of Horace Hall.

+Little is known about Horace Hall, it is a possible pseudonym.
+Undoubtedly if he had taken out his patent in England in 1815, the year of the Battle of Waterloo, in a French name there would not have been a lot of enthusiasm for it; possibly even suspicion.

+In the British Isles, James Kay was initially credited with the invention of this device.
+On 2 December 1826 shortly after Kay's patent was awarded, Philippe Henri de Girard wrote to the Editor of The Manchester Guardian complaining about and pointing out he had been the inventor.
+The following is an extract from his letter:

+Kay's patent was invalidated, in 1839, on the grounds it was too similar to Horace Hall's; A decision upheld on appeal, in 1841.